greenrd/topgit/README.md

-all the new branches from the remote using `tg remote --populate`, or only pick out the missing ones using `tg create -r` (`tg summary` will point out branches with incomplete dependencies by showing an '!' next to them).
+all the new branches from the remote using `tg remote --populate`, or only pick out the missing ones using `tg create -r` (`tg summary` will point out branches with incomplete dependencies by showing an `!` next to them).

 **TODO**: tg update -a -c to autoremove (clean) up-to-date branches

 tg push
 -------

-If '-a' or '--all' was specified, pushes all non-annihilated TopGit-controlled topic branches, to a remote repository.
+If `-a` or `--all` was specified, pushes all non-annihilated TopGit-controlled topic branches, to a remote repository.
 Otherwise, pushes the specified topic branches - or the current branch, if you don't specify which.
 By default, the remote gets all the dependencies (both TopGit-controlled and non-TopGit-controlled) and bases pushed to it too.
-If '--tgish-only' was specified, only TopGit-controlled dependencies will be pushed, and if '--no-deps' was specified, no dependencies at all will be pushed.
+If `--tgish-only` was specified, only TopGit-controlled dependencies will be pushed, and if `--no-deps` was specified, no dependencies at all will be pushed.

-The remote may be specified with the '-r' option.
+The remote may be specified with the `-r` option.
 If no remote was specified, the configured default TopGit remote will be used.